exasol/ai-lab/doc/user_guide/docker/managing-user-data.md

 In order to use notebook files of a newer version of the AI-Lab you must use a different Docker volume.
 Otherwise the newer version will still display the old notebooks contained in your Docker volume.

-You can also delete the old volume:
-* If you modified some of the files then please consider to make a backup first.
+You can also delete the old volume.
+If you modified some of the files then please consider to make a backup first.

-* Docker volumes can only be deleted if there aren't any Docker containers using them.
+Docker volumes can only be deleted if there aren't any Docker containers using them.
-* Also stopped containers still prevent Docker volumes from being deleted.

 Use the following command to find out the ID of existing Docker containers, including the stopped ones, see also [User Guide for AI-Lab Docker edition](docker-usage.md#logging-in-to-the-docker-container):